 Free things to do in La Jolla: Ellen Browning Scripps Park

 AAA Magazine says that this is the most photographed spot in San Diego.
-Ellen Browning Scripps Park rests on a bluff above the beach with panoramic views and plenty of grassy areas to spread out for a picnic or a game of catch.
+Ellen Browning Scripps Park rests above the beach with panoramic views and plenty of grassy areas for a picnic or a game of catch.

 Also, the wind-blown trees here are said to have influenced Dr. Seuss’s truffula trees in The Lorax.
 His house in La Jolla overlooked this park (note that the tall one recently blew down and is no longer there).